Despite the universal acceptance on the importance of hydration...

 As we become older it seems that hydration becomes even more of a challenge.

+Not drinking enough can quickly have negative physical and mental effects on a person, therefore it is important to regularly drink water for optimum hydration.
 Despite the universal acceptance on the importance of hydration, people across our blue planet, at all ages, live their lives at levels of hydration significantly below what leading organizations recommend.
 What can we do to make sure we’re really drinking enough across our entire life?

 - by Stephen Tamlin